Antishcoder007/CognoRise-Infotech/README.md

 # Python Projects Collection

 This repository contains a collection of simple Python internship Projects.
-The projects included a Calculator App, a Password Generator, and a Rock, Paper, Scissors Game.
+The projects included a Calculator App, a Password Generator,a Rock, Paper, Scissors Game, and a QR Code Encoder/Decoder.
 Each project is designed to demonstrate fundamental Python programming skills.

 ## Projects